finagle/finch/docs/cookbook.md

 Since Finch is built on top of Finagle, it shares its utilities, including [futures][futures].
-While there is already an official tool for performing conversions between Scala futures and Twitter futures (i.e., [Twitter Bijection][bijection]), it usually makes sense to avoid an extra dependency because of a couple of functions, which are fairly easy to implement.
+While there is already an official tool for performing conversions between Scala futures and Twitter futures (i.e., [Twitter Bijection][bijection]), it usually makes sense to avoid an extra dependency because of a couple of functions which are fairly easy to implement.

 ```scala
 import com.twitter.util.{Future => TFuture, Promise => TPromise, Return, Throw}